-Transportation energy is a multifaceted issue which cuts across state agencies, therefore the Public Service Department (PSD) collaborates with other state agencies as well as external stakeholders.
+Transportation energy is a multifaceted issue that cuts across state agencies, therefore the Department of Public Service (PSD) collaborates with other state agencies as well as external stakeholders.
 These activities include addressing transportation efficiency, alternatives to motor vehicle travel, land use policies/programs related to mobility, and the increased use of alternative fuel vehicles.
 The PSD also monitors fuel supplies and prices.

 Transportation Goals per the 2011 Comprehensive Energy Plan